 WHAT SUPPLIES DO I NEED TO CHALK PAINT MY KITCHEN CUPBOARDS?

-- Paint — Pick the Paint colour ( lol… that made it sound so easy didn’t it)
+- Paint — Pick the Paint color ( lol… that made it sound so easy didn’t it)

 - Decide on brushes that you need